 Graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Applicants must have a minimum ACT Composite score of 21 or a score in the 70th percentile (effective January 2015) on the NLN Pre-RN Examination and a GPA of 2.50 on a 4.00 scale in order to be considered for admission to the program.
 Admission to the nursing program will be determined on the basis of a weighted system with the applicants receiving the highest number of points being offered admission.
 The total number of applicants selected will be based on available resources and may vary from one year to the next.

 The length of the Associate Degree Nursing Program including General Education courses is 5 semesters.

 Graduates of the Associate Degree Nursing Program are awarded an Associate Degree in Applied Science and eligible by coursework to take the NCLEX-RN.
 Successful completion of the NCLEX-RN and licensure by a Board of Nursing allows the graduate to seek employment as a Registered Nurse.

 Elizabeth McGinnis, MSN, RN

-Granted Conditional Approval by the Kentucky Board of Nursing.
+Granted Full Approval by the Kentucky Board of Nursing.

-Granted Continuing Accreditation with Conditions by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
+Granted Continuing Accreditation by the Accreditation Commission for Education in Nursing, Inc. (ACEN).